fable-compiler/Fable/README.md

 Just by using Fable you're already contributing!
 You can help the community a lot by sharing examples and experiences in your personal (or Fable's) blog and/or by editing the [Fable Resources](https://fable.io/resources.html) page.

 Send bug reports (ideally with minimal code to reproduce the problem) and feature requests to this [GitHub repository](https://github.com/fable-compiler/Fable/issues).
-To interact with the community you can use the [Gitter chat](https://gitter.im/fable-compiler/Fable) but please note maintainers are not checking the chat regularly.
+To interact with the community you can use the [Discussions](https://github.com/fable-compiler/Fable/discussions) but please note maintainers are not checking the chat regularly.

 If you are up to contribute a fix or a feature yourself, you're more than welcome!
 Please send first an issue or a minimal Work In Progess PR so we can discuss the implementation details in advance.